Last Updated on

 Getting your macronutrient ratios right is very important.
 You need to make sure that your protein intake is spot on.
 Your carbohydrates and fats also need to be correct.

 As a bodybuilder, the best macronutrient ratios to follow will be those that are uniquely targeted for you.
 Luckily Eric Helms, Alan Aragon, and Peter Fitschen have got your back .

 They found that the optimal amount of protein to consume was between 2.3 and 3.1 grams per kilogram of lean body weight.

-These are the calories that should be made up from carbohydrates.
-As carbohydrates, like protein are 4 calories per gram this means that you should be consuming 319g per day of carbs.
+These are the calories that should be made up of carbohydrates.
+As carbohydrates, like protein, are 4 calories per gram this means that you should be consuming 319g per day of carbs.

 - Find your calorie target

 - Work out fat